-- 10 This item number identifies the KSAM XL file type.
-Enter 3 to indicate that a KSAM XL file is to be created. - 17 A KSAM XL file can be accessed only as its own type.
-Enter O for a KSAM XL file.
+- This item number identifies the KSAM XL file type.
+Enter 3 to indicate that a KSAM XL file is to be created.
+Enter 7 to indicate that a KSAM64 file is to be created.
+A KSAM XL file use be served as be as iterations.
+Enter 2 for a KSAM - 17 A KSAM XL file can be accessed only as its own type.
+Enter 0 for a KSAM XL file.

-The FOPEN intrinsic can also be used to create and open a KSAM XL file.
+The FOPEN intrinsic can also be used to create and open a KSAM file.
 The same KSAM parameter array is used as an FOPEN parameter option.
 The FOPEN intrinsic uses parameter values rather than item number pairs to identify file characteristics and the KSAM key value array.
-Refer to Chapter 4 for a description of the FOPEN intrinsic.
+Refer to Chapter 4 , "Opening and Closing the File," for a description of the FOPEN intrinsic.